Ping-YUAN/mac-cpu-monitor/apps/cpu-monitor/src/assets/cpu-monitor.md

 1. This project as a poc more focus on if it works than it works perfect.
 So next need to think difference use case and check if we support it or not.
 2. bugfix && test.
 3. improve UI/UX.
+4. code coverage
-4. authentication
+5. authentication
-5. export activities in a excel for more analysis.
+6. export activities in a excel for more analysis.
-6. automatic notification email to admin.
+7. automatic notification email to admin.
-7. more functions.
+8. more functions.
-8. backend api security
+9. backend api security